Investor-State Dispute Settlement (ISDS) & Investment Contracts

 Chapters in Books:

-“Does the Green Economy Need Investor-State Dispute Settlement?” in K. Miles (ed) Research Handbook on Environment and Investment Law (Cheltenham: Edward Elgar, forthcoming in 2016).
+“Does the Green Economy Need Investor-State Dispute Settlement?” in K. Miles (ed) Research Handbook on Environment and Investment Law (Cheltenham: Edward Elgar, forthcoming).

 “Regulating Foreign Investment: Methanex Revisited” (with Todd Tucker) in C.L.
 Lim (ed) Alternative Visions in the International Law on Foreign Investment: Essays in Honour of M. Sornarajah (Cambridge University Press, 2016), 255-288.